oeg-upm/TINTOlib-Crash_Course/README.md

 ---

 ## 🧠 Description
 This repository provides a comprehensive crash course on using [TINTOlib](https://tintolib.readthedocs.io/en/latest/), a Python library designed to transform tabular data into synthetic images for machine learning tasks.
-It includes slides and Jupyter notebooks that demonstrate how to apply state-of-the-art vision models like Vision Transformers (ViTs) and Convolutional Neural Networks (CNNs) to problems such as regression and classification, using [TINTOlib](https://tintolib.readthedocs.io/en/latest/) for data transformation.
+It includes videotutorials, slides and Jupyter notebooks that demonstrate how to apply state-of-the-art vision models like Vision Transformers (ViTs) and Convolutional Neural Networks (CNNs) to problems such as regression and classification, using [TINTOlib](https://tintolib.readthedocs.io/en/latest/) for data transformation.

 The repository also features Hybrid Neural Networks (HyNNs), where one branch is an MLP designed to process tabular data, while another branch—either CNN or ViT—handles the synthetic images.
 This architecture leverages the strengths of both data formats for enhanced performance on complex machine learning tasks.
 Ideal for those looking to integrate image-based deep learning techniques into tabular data problems.